-By: Ricardo Cambra La Duke, Lawyer and Partner at CLD Legal.
+By: Ricardo Cambra La Duke, Lawyer, and Partner at CLD Legal.

-This is not unreasonable at all, considering the risks, but it is also their right to seek a place where they are going to receive a better treatment, perhaps a greater level of legal certainty.
-But, one important thing – which a lot of these individuals do not take into account is consulting with tax professionals about establishing a clear and; above all, legal strategy, to stop being considered a tax resident in their current country of residence.
+This is not unreasonable at all, considering the risks, but it is also their right to seek a place where they are going to receive better treatment, perhaps a greater level of legal certainty.
+But, one important thing – that a lot of these individuals do not take into account is consulting with tax professionals about establishing a clear and; above all, legal strategy, to stop being considered a tax resident in their current country of residence.

 One example is the case of the famous singer Shakira, who is under scrutiny by the Spanish Tax Authorities.
 The Authorities have now been able to show that Shakira was a tax resident of Spain for the three years she claimed to be resident in the Bahamas.
-She also claimed she was not tax resident anywhere due to her extensive travel schedule, effectively telling a Spanish Judge she was a “nomad with no roots”.
+She also claimed she was not a tax resident anywhere due to her extensive travel schedule, effectively telling a Spanish Judge she was a “nomad with no roots”.

 In many cases, when we are advising a client looking to establish his tax residence in Panama, we ask him if he is in the process of giving up or has already given up his current tax residence, and he says “no”.
 But, if the goal is to minimize taxation or eliminate altogether tax planning by using a tax residence in a low-tax or no-tax country, it is important that the client relinquishes his present tax residence.

 In regards to the statement made by Shakira to the Judge about being a “nomad”, that is something we are seeing more and more these days, especially with the younger generations that are fully mobile and work out of their personal computers or even their smartphones.
 However, being a nomad does not mean you do not need to comply with reporting requirements or filing returns if your country of tax residence demands it.

-That said, it is very much recommended to “nomads” – to everyone really looking for a change in tax residence, to do a more in depth due diligence and perhaps choose a country that is not on the list of the OECD.
-As things progress on the international tax arena, organizations like the OECD and the countries that are OECD members, will continue to put more and more pressure on banks and other financial institutions.
+That said, it is very much recommended to “nomads” – to everyone really looking for a change in tax residence, to do a more in-depth due diligence and perhaps choose a country that is not on the list of the OECD.
+As things progress in the international tax arena, organizations like the OECD and the countries that are OECD members will continue to put more and more pressure on banks and other financial institutions.